STEP 1: Choose your Blogging Platform

 It’s top priority to select the correct platform from the beginning.

-The graph below details the use of blog platforms in 2016.
-As you can see, more than half of all bloggers go with WordPress, something I highly recommend you doing as well.
+The graph below illustrates the usage of blogging platforms from 2016-2017.
+As you can see, more than half of all bloggers choose to go with WordPress, something I highly recommend you doing as well.

 For beginners looking to start a blog, WordPress is the way to go

-Without question, it’s the most simple platform I’ve ever had the pleasure of working with, and according to ManageWP, the data doesn’t lie.
+Without question, it’s the most simple platform I’ve ever had the pleasure of working with, and according to ManageWP, the data suggests I’m not alone.

 - It’s Free – That’s right, it’s not a gimmick.
 The WordPress platform is actually 100% free.